dlumian/PythonBasics/README.md

 ```

 ### Package Benefits
 There are many benefits to the package organization including sharing, updating, and reproducing analysis.
-For more details see: [Package Importance](./Markdowns/PackageImportance.md).
+For more details see: [Package Guide](./PackageCreation/PackageGuide.md).

-Key benefits elaborated on in the file linked above.
+Key benefits include:

 - **Code Reusability**
 - **Maintainability**
 - **Collaboration**
 - **Reproducibility**
 - **Robustness**

 ## Essential Packages
 [Back to Top](#basic-guide-to-python-concepts-and-tools-for-machine-learning)